-ID Measure / Requirement Source When to implement Responsibility Further details / Where addressed AB1 Ensure ongoing consultation with Aboriginal stakeholders in the conservation and management of any Aboriginal cultural heritage values Schedule 3, Condition 27 of SSD_5684 Construction and Operation Plant Manager Section 4.1 on site.
-AB2 If quarrying activities take place in the vicinity of the BB OS3, a high- Section 7.9.6 of the Construction and Plant Manager Section 6.2.1; ADZ visibility fence will be temporarily installed around the perimeter of BBOS3 (with a 5 metre butter) to protect the site from EIS Operation i lan manager Figure 1 potential harm and mitigate potential impacts.
-Additionally, consideration Schedule 3, Condition will be given to erosion and spoil movement near the site to avoid inadvertent impact.
-27 of SSD_5684 AB3 If unexpected Aboriginal objects are located during construction or Section 7.9.6 of EIS Construction and Plant Manager Section 6.2.2 operations, works are to immediately cease and a qualified archaeologist is to be consulted.
+ID Measure / Requirement Source When to implement Responsibility Further details / Where addressed AB1 Ensure ongoing consultation with Aboriginal stakeholders in the conservation and management of any Aboriginal cultural heritage values on site Schedule 3, Condition 27 of SSD_5684 Construction and Operation Plant Manager Section 4.1 AB2 If quarrying activities take place in the vicinity of the BB OS3, a high visibility fence will be temporarily installed around the perimeter of BB OS3 (with a 5 metre buffer) to protect the site from potential harm and mitigate potential impacts.
+Additionally, consideration will be given to erosion and spoil movement near the site to avoid inadvertent impact Section 7.9.6 of the EIS Schedule 3, Condition 27 of SSD_5684 Construction and Operation Plant Manager Section 6.2.1; Figure 1 AB3 If unexpected Aboriginal objects are located during construction or operations, works are to immediately cease and a qualified archaeologist is to be consulted.
 If a site inspection is necessary and it is determined that the find is an Aboriginal object, the archaeologist must record the site and submit a site card to the OEH AHIMS site register and advise on any further mitigation measures.
 The archaeologist must also assess the potential for further archaeological material in the surrounding area and provide recommendations regarding the need for further investigation, approvals and stakeholder consultation.
-Works may only recommence in the vicinity of the find, once all requirements for further investigation, approvals, recording and consultation have been fulfilled.
-Schedule 3, Condition 27 of SSD_5684 Operation
+Works may only recommence in the vicinity of the find, once all requirements for further investigation, approvals, recording and consultation have beenfulfilled.
+Section 7.9.6 of EIS Schedule 3, Condition 27 of SSD_5684 Construction and Operation Plant Manager Section 6.2.2 AB4 If suspected human skeletal remains are uncovered during works, all works must cease in the area.
+The remains must be left in place and protected from harm or damage.
+The NSW Police will be notified to provide details of the remains and their location.
+No recommencement of works in the vicinity of the skeletal remains can recommence until investigations by NSW Police have concluded.
+Section 7.9.6 of the EIS Section 11.3 of the Aboriginal Archaeological Assessment, August 2013 (Appendix L of the EIS) Construction and Operation Plant Manager Section 6.2.3